-As at 31 March 2018, the Risk Committee comprised Jon Bridel, Robert Jennings, Jan Pethick and Sandra Platts and was chaired by Jon Bridel.
-The Committee meets at least twice a year.
+As at 31 March 2019, the Risk Committee comprised Jon Bridel, Robert Jennings, Jan Pethick and Sandra Platts, and was chaired by Jon Bridel.
+The Committee meets quarterly.

 The principal function of the Risk Committee is to identify, assess, monitor and, where possible, oversee the management of risks to which the Company's investments are exposed, principally to enable the Company to achieve its target investment objective of regular, sustained, long-term distributions over the planned life of the Company, with regular reporting to the Board.
 As the Company is an externally managed non-EU AIF for the purposes of AIFMD, the Directors have appointed the Investment Manager as AIFM to manage the additional risks faced by the Company as well as the relevant disclosures to be made to investors and the necessary regulators.
-On 30 January 2015, the FCA confirmed that the Company was eligible to be marketed via the FCA's National Private Placement Regime and the Company will comply with Article 22 and 23 of the AIFMD for the year ended 31 March 2018.
+On 30 January 2015, the FCA confirmed that the Company was eligible to be marketed via the FCA's National Private Placement Regime and the Company has complied with Article 22 and 23 of the AIFMD for the year ended 31 March 2019.

-The Risk Committee works closely with IFML and provides oversight of the Company's risk management function.
-During the year a high volume of transactions were completed which, particularly in certain cases where the profile of the transaction met the internally agreed criteria for escalation, required extensive liaison between the Directors and IFML to ensure the investment proposition was appropriately scrutinised and did not expose the Company to undue credit risk.
+The Risk Committee works closely with IFML and, as required, the independent consultants, and provides oversight of the Company's risk management function.
+During the year a high volume of transactions were completed which, particularly in certain cases where the profile of the transaction met the internally agreed criteria for escalation, required extensive liaison between the Directors, the independent consultants and IFML to ensure the investment proposition was appropriately scrutinised and did not expose the Company to undue credit risk.